Lago Agrio oil field: Pollution

 In 1992, Agra began an environmental audit whose findings required consensus from Texaco and Petroecuador representatives.
 A leaked draft showed that investigators observed contaminants, including chromium 6, cadmium and barium, in all soil samples that were tested and spills near 158 of the 163 visited well sites.
 In 1993, photojournalist Lou Dematteis travelled to sites that were still being used after Texaco's departure.
 He recalled that some of the open pits had been set on fire.
 In 1994, Agra's investigation concluded without releasing a report.
 Subsequent audits took place in 2003 and 2009 which found that 58 waste pits had been left uncovered.
 In the majority of covered pits, total petroleum hydrocarbon concentration was several times higher than Ecuador's legal limit which is itself 10 times as high as the limit in the US.

+With the discovery of oil in Lago Agrio comes the deforestation of land in order to increase agriculture as Ecuadorian homesteaders move into the area.
+Between 1972 and 1992, about 350,000 Ecuadorian homesteaders moved to lands traditionally owned by the Cofán, Siona-Secoya, and Huaorani because of the discovery of oil.
+Scientists did a GIS analysis of the Ecuadorian region to see the districution of oil spills from 1995 to 2015.
+It was found that the highest frequency of spills occurred near the Sacha and Lago Agrio oil fields, which are located near the Aguarico and Napo river basins.
+These river basin are the water source of the easternmost parishes in Ecuador.
+Accidental oil spills from 2001 to 2011 released an estimated 10,000t of crude oil into the Ecuadorian Amazon.
+The American Petroleum Institute only required minimal standards of oil exploitation before Texaco-Chevron started its operation in Lago Agrio, Ecuador.
+Chevron ignored the guidelines from the American Petroleum Institute to ensure greater profits.
+The maturity of oil fields is coupled with a decline in oil quality and an increase in water content used in the total volume of oil extracted.
+These methods being used require water and chemical re-injection which are energy intensive.